Integrated Node Encoder for Labelled Textual Networks: Node Classification

 \subsection{Experimental setup}

-All datasets and codes are open source on Github (the link is omitted due to the blind review policy). \textbf{Datasets: }($i$) Cora\footnote{ https://people.cs.umass.edu/ ̃mccallum/data.ht}, a paper citation network with each node denoting the bibliography data of a paper \cite{McCallum2000}.
+All datasets and codes are open source on Github (the link is omitted due to the blind review policy). \textbf{Datasets: }($i$) Cora\url{ https://people.cs.umass.edu/ ̃mccallum/data.ht}, a paper citation network with each node denoting the bibliography data of a paper \cite{McCallum2000}.
 We use the dataset pruned by \citeauthor{tu-etal-2017-cane} (\citeyear{tu-etal-2017-cane}), which keeps only the abstracts. ($ii$) DBLP\footnote{http://arnetminer.org/citation (V4 version is used)}, a paper citation network similar to Cora.
 A simplified version built by \citeauthor{Pan:2016:TDN:3060832.3060886} (\citeyear{Pan:2016:TDN:3060832.3060886}) is hired in this study.
 Table \ref{dataset} summarizes the two datasets used in our experiment.
 Note that out of the $60744$ nodes in total, DBLP has only $17725$ effective nodes that have edges.

 \textbf{Parameter setup:} For both Cora and DBLP, we set the coefficient of $O_l$: $\beta = 10$ (After investigating the coefficient, we find that $\beta \ge 3$ outperform smaller $\beta's$ significantly).
 The dimension of the node embedding is $100$, the dropout rate is $0.5$, the number of attention headers is $2$, the context size is $5$, the walk length is $80$, the batch size is $64$, the epoch is $1$, and negative samples are $5$.
 Moreover, the number of walks is set to be $3$ for Cora, and $6$ for DBLP.